 - Open the reconciliation report for the last month in the following fiscal year.

-- Press the F9 key on the keyboard to enter Reconciliation Report repair mode.
+- Press the F9 key or Ctrl + R on the keyboard to enter Reconciliation Report repair mode.

 - Reconcile all non-zero transactions.